svanderburg/nix-processmgmt/README.md

 The
-[Nix process management services](https://github.com/svanderburg/nix-processmgmt-services) contains a collection of commonly used services that can be managed with the Nix process management framework.
+[Nix process management services](https://github.com/svanderburg/nix-processmgmt-services) repository contains a collection of commonly used services that can be managed with the Nix process management framework.

 Troubleshooting
 ===============